grgcmz/eth-data-analysis/README.md

 ![Result of example Query](/images/results_query_tx_per_block.png)

 ## 5 Video Presentation
-Click on the image below to view a video presentation of our paper, including some example queries on YouTube.
+Click on the image below to view a video presentation of our paper on YouTube, explaining some fundamentals, the data analysis setup and architecture as well as some exemplary queries.
 [![Video Presentation](https://img.youtube.com/vi/Vy_13VGO56Q/0.jpg)](https://www.youtube.com/watch?v=Vy_13VGO56Q)